ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-7-tunnel-pursuit.md

 - Theorized temporal phenomena may be religious effects connected to old gods worship
 - Successfully scrambled to save two children from falling debris during cataclysmic sequence
 - When temporal vision faded, found himself holding only bones instead of saved children
+- Showed signs of trauma from bone discovery, acknowledged "the pain is still real" despite Aster's comfort, took moment to process the psychological impact

 ### Aster (Luie)
 - Provided healing magic during and after combat